 What Coronavirus Exposes About America's Political Divide

-Perhaps the last thing we needed in this hyper-partisan election year was another reminder of what divides us as a nation.
+Perhaps the last thing we needed in this hyperpartisan election year was another reminder of what divides us as a nation.
 Then the COVID-19 crisis arrived and gave us one.

 The virus is affecting everyone, in one way or another, but in terms of actual sickness and death, it is disproportionately afflicting people of color.
-So far, at least, it is afflicting primarily those people of color who live in the most densely populated core of our metropolitan centers.
+So far, at least, it is afflicting primarily those people of color who live in the most densely populated cores of our metropolitan centers.

-"People of color are more likely to live in densely packed areas and in multi-generational housing situations, which create higher risk for spread of highly contagious disease like COVID-19," said Dr. Jerome Adams, the U.S. surgeon general, at the White House briefing Friday.
+"People of color are more likely to live in densely packed areas and in multigenerational housing situations, which create higher risk for spread of highly contagious disease like COVID-19," said Dr. Jerome Adams, the U.S. surgeon general, at the White House briefing Friday.

-Adams has also noted that minorities are not more disposed to infection "biologically or genetically," but rather they were "socially disposed" to it.
+Adams has also noted that minorities are not more predisposed to infection "biologically or genetically," but rather they are "socially predisposed" to it.

-New York City officials this week said black and Latino residents were dying at twice the rate of white people.
-In Chicago, more than 70% of virus-related fatalities were African Americans — a percentage more than double their share of the population.
+New York City officials last week said black and Latino residents were dying at twice the rate of white people.
+In Chicago, more than 70% of virus-related fatalities were among African Americans — a percentage more than double their share of the population.
 Black residents in Milwaukee County, Wis., have seen similarly disproportionate rates.

-President Trump took note of the disparity in death rates, saying, "it doesn't make sense and I don't like it" at his Tuesday briefing.
-The next day he called the disparity "terrible" and added, "We are doing everything in our power to address this challenge."
+President Trump took note of the disparity in death rates, saying, "It doesn't make sense and I don't like it" at his Tuesday briefing.
+The next day, he called the disparity "terrible" and added, "We are doing everything in our power to address this challenge."

 It is a large challenge.
 Disadvantaged people have long been found in the most densely populated cities and neighborhoods, confined there by economics, but also by deliberate policies of businesses and governments.

 The people most at risk tend to live in crowded quarters and take public transit to jobs deemed essential or impossible to do from home.
-Pre-existing health problems, also often related to living conditions, can make the virus more likely to be fatal.
+Preexisting health problems, also often related to living conditions, can make the virus more likely to be fatal.

-But even as public officials this week decried the racial disparity and its link to social conditions, the emergence of the issue also had a perverse effect.
+But even as public officials last week decried the racial disparity and its link to social conditions, the emergence of the issue also had a perverse effect.
 It apparently made it easier for some people living farther away to see the virus as someone else's problem.

 That is where the issue of racial disparity in death rates highlights the overall difference in the way America is experiencing COVID-19.
 And that difference largely follows the dividing line between urban and rural America.

-So far, at least, the disease is hitting us where we live, and that is primarily in the big cities.
+So far, at least, the disease is hitting us where we live, and this is primarily in the big cities.
 For those outside the major population centers, the impact is less immediate, and the sacrifices being asked of them often seem out of proportion.

-That message can also be heard in the president's briefings, as when he resists suggestions there should be a 50-state shutdown by saying "parts of our country are very lightly affected" and mentioning states such as Nebraska, Idaho and Iowa.
+That message can also be heard in the president's briefings, as when he resists suggestions that there should be a 50-state shutdown by saying, "Parts of our country are very lightly affected" and mentioning states such as Nebraska, Idaho and Iowa.

-The president has held to this view, despite the openness to that approach by his own medical advisers such as Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases — the man who, according to polls, Americans trust most in this crisis.
+The president has held to this view despite the openness to that approach by his own medical advisers, such as Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases — the man whom, according to polls, Americans trust most in this crisis.

 Recent data also show that while cases may not currently be as high in rural areas, they are growing — and there is concern that these areas will not be able to handle the strain on their health care systems.